Manaslu Circuit Trek

 Electricity:

-So before heading for the trip you can purchase a NTC sim card with a data package for the occasional internet access.
-Many tea houses and lodges offer Wi-Fi services with extra charge.
+You can purchase a local SIM card with a data package for occasional access, and many lodges offer Wi-Fi for a fee.

 Environmental Concerns: